antsticky/graphviagent/README.md

 Local Graph-View-Agent for LangGraph.
 Scan `*_pipeline.py` files, record runs under `.graphviagent/`, and inspect them in a browser UI.

 Pipeline files do not import GraphVIAgent.
-Nothing is sent to LangSmith.
 Only runs you start from the UI or CLI are stored.

 ## Requirements